 The point I’m trying to make is that you can use all of this data to help you find an image that attracts appropriate attention.

-Know your audience – your cover photo should represent this group.
+Know your audience – your cover image, as well as your facebook timeline, should represent this group.

 Keep it simple.

-Don’t go crazy trying to fit as much information as possible in your cover photo.
+Don’t go crazy trying to fit as much information as possible trying to obtain the perfect cover photo.

 The image should have a clear focal point to draw the visitor’s attention.